Contractor Management 20 min

 Invest in a local entity and develop a network of local partners

 If your company has lots of cash and time, you can establish a local legal entity and an HR presence in each country in which you operate.
-In that case, you’ll be able to hire your own local specialists who understand classification; who are legally empowered to employ and pay workers; and who are deeply knowledgeable about all local laws and regulations.
+In that case, you’ll be able to hire your own local specialists who understand classification, who are legally empowered to employ and pay workers, and who are deeply knowledgeable about all local laws and regulations.
 In addition, you will want to create partnerships with local lawyers, payroll companies, and benefits administrators.

 Typically, only large enterprises consider this option.
 Unless you plan to expand aggressively into a single country, it might not make sense to spend tens of thousands of dollars and wait several months (or longer) to open your own foreign entity.

-Work with an employer of record
+Work with an EOR

 If you are concerned about contractor misclassification at home or abroad, don’t let doubt stop you from growing your business.
-Sign up for today and let our employment experts help you manage your contractors, onboard your employees with ease, and provide your company with the global HR services you need.
+Sign up with Remote today and let our employment experts help you manage your contractors, onboard your employees with ease, and provide your company with the global HR services you need.

 Use our Contractor Compliance Checklist to avoid misclassification